bdauer/tasktracker/README.md

 Tasktracker is a tool for tracking tasks.

-It currently allows for timed and untimed tasks scheduled for a specific day.
+It currently allows for:

+* timed/untimed tasks

+* set due date or schedule for a specific date

+* recurring tasks (still a little buggy)

-It will eventually allow for tasks with a deadline, recurring tasks, and may include separate or coupled integration of priority and a scoring system.
-The scoring system would make it possible to set overall goals for productivity in support of a reinforcement system.
+It will eventually allow for prioritization and/or a scoring system.
+The scoring system would make it possible to set overall goals for productivity.